-ISS And Other Bright Flyovers
+ISS And Other Bright Satellites

 Satellite flyovers are commonplace, with several bright passes easily visible per hour in the nighttime sky, yet a thrill to new observers of all ages.
 Few flyovers compare in brightness or interest to the International Space Station.
 The flyovers of the football field-sized craft with its massive solar panel arrays can be predicted to within several seconds and take several minutes to complete.

 The month is divided into two ISS blocks.
 From the 4th to the 21st, observers will be treated to some very bright flyovers in the 4:30 a.m. to 6:15 a.m. range.
 From the 24th to the 29th, evening observers are treated to several exceptionally bright views.
 A number of less prominent flyovers are also predicted for the month and I encourage you to visit spotthestation.nasa.gov to see when some of these dimmer flyovers will occur.

 |Date||Brightness||Approx. Start||Start Direct.||Approx. End||End Direct.|

 |6-Sep||extremely||5:18 AM||W||5:22 AM||NE|